Everything we know on the fifth day of the US and Israel’s war with Iran - Local News 8

 Back home, US lawmakers remain divided, with a Senate vote on President Donald Trump’s war powers scheduled for Wednesday.

-The war has disrupted global travel, stranded foreign nationals and families, and spiked global commodity prices.
-Meanwhile, the number of civilian deaths and casualties in Iran and Lebanon is climbing.
+The war has disrupted global travel, stranded foreign nationals and families, sent global commodity prices soaring, and caused Asian stock markets to plummet Wednesday.
+Meanwhile, the number of civilian deaths and injuries in Iran and Lebanon is climbing.

+In Iran, a three-day mourning ceremony for Supreme Leader Ayatollah Ali Khamenei, who was assassinated Saturday in the initial wave of US-Israeli strikes, will begin Wednesday night, according to state media.

 Here’s what to know on day five.